Acoolguy25/Integrated-XAI/README.md

 ## ABSTRACT

-Ever wanted to try out XAI without needing to buy premium?
+~~Ever wanted to try out XAI without needing to buy premium?~~

-Now's your chance.
-With using the free XAI developer key, you can get $25 FREE of credits.
+~~Now's your chance.
+With using the free xAI developer key, you can get $25 FREE of credits.~~

+UPDATE: This is no longer available without a purchase.
+The program still works with a valid API key.

 ## API KEY